luisfnovoa/critical-hub_v2/README.md

 ## 🚀 W2 Evolution: Premium Accessibility Module

-* **The W2 version introduces the External Control Module (Kronos-Premium), engineered to guarantee tactical operability under adverse conditions:
+* The W2 version introduces the External Control Module (Kronos-Premium), engineered to guarantee tactical operability under adverse conditions:

-* **Text-to-Speech (TTS): Audio synthesis for critical telemetry, eliminating the need to monitor displays.
+* Text-to-Speech (TTS): Audio synthesis for critical telemetry, eliminating the need to monitor displays.

-* **High-Contrast/Colorblind Mode: Dynamic CSS filtering for visibility in low-light environments or during visual fatigue.
+* High-Contrast/Colorblind Mode: Dynamic CSS filtering for visibility in low-light environments or during visual fatigue.

-* **Tactical Shortcuts: Optimized interaction workflows, minimizing reliance on complex peripherals.
+* Tactical Shortcuts: Optimized interaction workflows, minimizing reliance on complex peripherals.

+---

 ## 🛡️ Operational Defense Philosophy

-* **In Critical Hop, security is the foundation, not an add-on layer:
+* In Critical Hop, security is the foundation, not an add-on layer:

-* **Deterministic Isolation: The control logic operates independently of external inputs.
+* Deterministic Isolation: The control logic operates independently of external inputs.

-* **Deceptive Perimeter: Active honeypot.py logic to detect unauthorized reconnaissance in real-time.
+* Deceptive Perimeter: Active honeypot.py logic to detect unauthorized reconnaissance in real-time.

-* **Fail-Safe Telemetry: Physical safety thresholds are hard-coded into the logic core.
+* Fail-Safe Telemetry: Physical safety thresholds are hard-coded into the logic core.

+---

 ```text
 🛠️ Project Structure